 6. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS U/S 186

-During the year there was no loan given investment made guarantees given orsecurities provided by the Company.
+During the year the loans are given as per the provisions of Companies Act 2013 andno investment made guarantees given or securities provided by the Company.

 The Company has not received any significant/material orders from the statutoryregulatory bodies/courts/tribunals which affect the operations/status of the Company.